igor-ribeiiro/React-Parse-Template/README.md

 ### A template of a React App connect with the Parse API for quick starts.

+In this repository you will find an example app with all steps covered at [Back4App's React Quickstart tutorial](https://www.back4app.com/docs/javascript/react).

 The project looks like this: [React Quickstart](http://reactquickstart.back4app.io/).

 <div style="text-align:center;">